RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/Wii/Need for Speed Undercover (NTSC-U) [RX9E69]/Codes/AI Rubberbanding Codes (12 Codes).md

-## AI Rubberband Codes
+## AI Rubberbanding Codes

-Codes related to AI Rubberband from Highway Battle
+Codes related to AI Rubberbanding from Highway Battle

 <details>
-<summary>Enable AI Rubberband Anywhere (Every AI)</summary>
+<summary>Enable AI Rubberbanding Anywhere (Every AI)</summary>

-Enables AI Rubberband from Highway Battle anywhere (any mode/event or Free Roam).
-Two codes are included, one will affect every AI and one will only affect cops.
-This one affects everyone.
-Since it affects rival AI, they will be rubberbanding every frame and they're unbeatable.
-Use the other code below if you want it to only affect cops.
+Enables AI Rubberbanding from Highway Battle anywhere (any mode/event or Free Roam), for every AI.
+Forces them to always be rubberbanding.
+Racers are unbeatable with this code.
+If you want only cops to rubberband, use the other code, below this one.

-Video explanation of the AI Rubberband behavior and the code in action: https://www.youtube.com/watch?v=2qrt8nCXslg
+Video explanation of the AI Rubberbanding behavior and the code in action: https://www.youtube.com/watch?v=2qrt8nCXslg

 ```powerpc
 04022DF8 60000000